-Like most parts in any electronic device, the battery eventually wears out over time due to the constant use and charging.
-Now, the iPhone has its own in-built Battery Health Tool but Apple hasn't extended the same feature to the iPad.
+Like most parts of any electronic device, the battery eventually wears out over time due to constant use and charging.
+The iPhone currently has its own integrated Battery Health Tool, but Apple hasn't extended the same feature to the iPad.

-Most of the recently released iOS devices will go a complete day if they have a full charge, especially when they're new.
-But as these devices get older and their batteries continue to be charged daily, they gradually depreciate in quality.
-As a result, the amount of time for which you can use the battery in your device on a full charge will continue to lessen.
+Most recently released iOS devices will go an entire day if they are fully charged, especially if they're new.
+But as these devices get older and their batteries are charged daily, they gradually depreciate in quality.

-Because of this, it's important to keep track of your iPad's battery life at all times as well as learning how to check on the battery health of your iPad.
-This can be down using the three desktop applications discussed below.
+Because of this, it's essential to keep track of your iPad's battery life at all times, as well as learn how to check on the battery health of your iPad.
+This can be done using the three desktop applications discussed below.

-On the sidebar, click on the iPad’s icon.
+- On the sidebar, click on the iPad icon.

-- So, if the percentage displayed in the bigger font beneath your Current Charge is 100% then it means that your battery's health status is 'Excellent’.
-Consequently, your battery can charge to full capacity.
-The diagnosis on the app will read, ‘Your battery health is Excellent’.
+- So, suppose the percentage displayed in the bigger font beneath your Current Charge is 100%.
+In that case, your battery's health status is 'Excellent.'
+Consequently, your battery can be charged to full capacity.
+The diagnosis on the app will read: 'Your battery health is Excellent.'

-- If the percentage reads between 85-95%, it means the health status is 'Good’.
-Diagnosis will read, ‘Your battery life is good’.
+- If the percentage reads between 85-95%, the health status is 'Good.'
+Diagnosis will read: 'Your battery life is good.'

 - And any number less than 70% means that your battery has a 'Poor' health status, and you should probably start planning for a new iPad.